Boy Scouts proposal: let in gay youth, keep out gay adults

 The road to a decision has been long.
 In July 2012, the group’s board voted to uphold the gay ban.
 Six months later, group leaders said they were mulling over whether to remove the national restriction, leaving local branches to decide whether to admit gays and lesbians.
 A final vote, expected in February, was delayed following a request from a coalition of 33 faith-based councils that represent about one-fifth of all youth members in the Boy Scouts.

-Boyle noted that this reversal “shows how the gay rights movement has caught fire in the past dozen years.”
+Boyle notes that this reversal “shows how the gay rights movement has caught fire in the past dozen years.”

 Chuck Small, a BSA adult leader and the parent of 10- and 12-year-old scouts in South Carolina, welcomed the proposal.